Here Comes the Flood (song): Other versions

 Prior to its official release, the song appeared on Thames Television's Good Afternoon television programme in the summer of 1976.

 Gabriel believed that the recording found on his 1977 eponymous release was overproduced and not faithful to his original demo.
 In March 1978, Gabriel reworked the song with Robert Fripp on his 1979 Exposure album.
 Unlike the original recording found on Gabriel’s 1977 eponymous release, this version only featured vocals, piano, a synthesiser played by Brian Eno, and Frippertronics, a recording technique developed by Fripp using two reel-to-reel tape machines.
 Gabriel said that this version adhered more to the arrangement he originally conceived.
+In an interview published in the December 1979 edition of Sound International, he said that "the version on Exposure perhaps does 'more with less'.
+The verse on the first album version I still like, but the way we went on the choruses I would do differently."

 That same year, Gabriel performed the song on a BBC Two TV special, which was prefaced by a choir trio featuring Kate Bush.
-A German recording, titled "Jetzt Kommt Die Flut", was included on the 12" single of "Biko".
-Gabriel performed "Jetzt Kommt Die Flut" during the German and Switzerland shows of his I/O The Tour.
-Gabriel had included "Here Comes the Flood" in his live concert tours dating back to 1977.
-During this concert tour, he played a truncated version of the song to open the show and performed the full version later on in the setlist.

 In 1990, Gabriel re-recorded "Here Comes the Flood" for his 1990 compilation album, Shaking the Tree: Sixteen Golden Greats.
 Gabriel commented that it gave him "another chance to do another version.
 We'd done one on the first album, which was a grand thing with an orchestra, which I think had some beautiful textures in the verse that I liked a lot, but the chorus ended up a little too bombastic.
 I'd done a demo prior to that with Robert Fripp, and he then did a version which was more like the demo.
 I wanted to take a simpler, more emotional sketch version of it and do it with voice and piano."

+In 2026, Gabriel performed the song on Silo, an Apple TV dystopian television series.
+In the scene he appeared in, Gabriel played the song onstage during an event promoting an underground silo project in front of an audience associated with the initiative.
+The creator of the series, Graham Yost, had approached Gabriel about making a cameo appearance on the show, who agreed on the condition that his son could come to the set with his girlfriend, who appeared in the same scene postitioned at the side of the stage.
+Reed Birney, who was one of the actors cast for the series, had told Yost that the song's inclusion was "a little on the nose", to which Yost responded: "Hopefully the audience doesn't realize when Peter's singing 'say goodbye to flesh and blood' that in fact we're going to see a nuclear weapon go off later."